 Please detail any changes, other than strictly editorial changes, that are being proposed.
 Please detail new substantive provisions, all substantive changes to existing sections, or both where appropriate.
-This statement should provide a section-by-section description - or cross-walk - of changes implemented by the proposed regulatory action.
-Where applicable, include citations to the specific sections of an existing regulation being amended and explain the consequences of the proposed changes.
+This statement should provide a section-by-section description - or crosswalk - of changes implemented by the proposed regulatory action.
+Include citations to the specific sections of an existing regulation being amended and explain the consequences of the changes.